clover/codelab-remote-pay-cloud/README.md

   var select = document.getElementById("select--clover-device-serials");

   data.elements.forEach(function(device) {
-    // Currently, Clover Mobile, Mini and Flex are eligible for Cloud Pay Display.
+    // Currently, Clover Mobile, Mini, and Flex are eligible for Cloud Pay Display.
-    // Their serial numbers begin with C02, C03 and C04, respectively.
+    // Their serial numbers begin with C02, C03, and C04, respectively.
     var serialFirstThree = device.serial.slice(0, 3);

     // Clover Station and Clover Station 2018 have serial numbers that begin with